-CARO Analytical Specializes in Drinking Water Testing.
-The first step towards protecting public health and the health of your family is understanding the quality of your drinking water.
-Potential contamination may occur naturally or as a result of human activity.
+Our environment is important to us and helping you understand your water means we did our job!
+Understanding the quality of your drinking water is the first step towards protecting public health and the health of your family.
+Contamination may occur naturally or as a result of human activity.
+Your safety is our top priority.
 The following information will assist you in making the appropriate water testing decision.

 NEW – Lead in Water Testing for Schools: